Listen to this episode

 Which to hold

-This is not financial advice.
-It is my framework for thinking about these positions.
+Not financial advice.
+It’s my framework for thinking about these positions.

 MOR if you believe in the compute network thesis and want exposure to a genuinely fair-launched project.
 Highest alignment between tokenomics and decentralisation goals.
 Highest risk because the network is youngest.

 FET/ASI if you want the most liquid, most institutionally accessible DeAI position and are less concerned about actual decentralisation.
+Be aware that the alliance has fractured (Ocean’s exit and settled lawsuit) and the technology integration remains incomplete.
 The token will likely trade on narrative and partnerships more than on-chain fundamentals.